corda/corda-solutions/docs/source/deployment/corda-node-architecture-components.rst

 Architecture Overview
 =====================

-This diagram illustrates the communication protocols used by the Corda Node communicating with peers on the Corda Network.
+It is useful to take a high level perspective of the Corda components, especially where it comes to the various communication protocols that Corda employs in its operations.
+The diagram below illustrates the various communication protocols used by the Corda Node communicating with peers on the Corda Network.

 .. image:: ./resources/overview.png
    :scale: 40%
    :align: center

+Note that Corda Nodes communicate with each other using an asynchronous protocol, AMQP/TLS.
+The only HTTP communication is for the initial registration of each Corda Node, and for sharing of the Corda Node address locations by way of the Network Map.
+Each client application communicates with Corda Nodes using RPC calls.
+Also, the Corda Vault is a database that relies on JDBC connection from the Corda Node.

+The salient points regarding hosting a Corda Node on-premises are:
 - Corda uniquely enables P2P Corda Networking within security constraints of corporate networking architectures.
 - Restricts access to Corda node from the internet only to nodes with valid identity certificates.
 - Deployed in DMZ
 - Terminates TLS Connections
 - Does not connect into the internal network, connection initiated from the Node.

-The diagram below illustrates the basic components that are typically deployed:
+To aid deeper understanding, the diagram below illustrates in more detail the basic components that are typically deployed:

 - Corda Enterprise Node
 - Corda Enterprise Vault